Young Wizards: Tom & Carl

-Tom B. Swale and Carl J. Romeo are Senior Wizards who appear in each book.
+Tom B. Swale and Carl J. Romero are Senior Wizards who appear in each book.
 Originally introduced as local Advisories, they are promoted to Senior between the events of the first and second novels.
 They live together in the same suburb as Nita, Kit and Dairine, and generally appear in order to advise or to correct them.
 Tom is a writer of spells and fiction, while Carl sells commercial airtime in television.
 His wizardly specialization appears to be in time and its manipulation.
 Tom and Carl are wise, tolerant, and funny; Nita frequently refers to them as examples of adult wizardry.

 Ronan

 Ronan Nolan, Jr is a wizard whom Nita meets during the events of A Wizard Abroad.
 His body is the host of the One's Champion and he also possesses the Spear Luin (Spear of Light), making him extremely magically powerful until the One's Champion has to leave him in Wizards at War.
 He is one of the main characters in Wizards at War and is Nita's love interest in A Wizard Abroad, eventually kissing her.
 On his Ordeal he 'took the sea in', briefly controlling an entire portion of the ocean, essentially becoming it.
 In Wizards at War, he becomes a love interest of Kit's sister, Carmela, a theme that continues in A Wizard of Mars.

 Eventually the tension between him and Nita decreases after Nita says that Carmela is "all his" in Wizards at War.